 To see the license type of a server or pool, select that server or pool in the tree view.
 XenCenter displays the license status in the title bar for that server or pool, after the server or pool name.

-Q: How do I get a license to evaluate XenServer?
+Q: How do I get a license to evaluate Citrix Hypervisor?

-A: You do not need a license to evaluate XenServer.
-You can use XenServer in an unlicensed state.
+A: You do not need a license to evaluate Citrix Hypervisor.
+You can use Citrix Hypervisor in an unlicensed state.
 However, you do not have access to premium features.
 In addition, you are not eligible for Citrix Support or maintenance.

-You can get a trial license to try the Enterprise Edition features.
+You can get a trial license to try the Premium Edition features.
 For more information, see Get started.

-Q: Can I use XenServer without a license?
+Q: Can I use Citrix Hypervisor without a license?

-A: If you use XenServer in an unlicensed state (Free edition), you are not eligible for Citrix Support or maintenance.
+A: Yes.
+If you use Citrix Hypervisor in an unlicensed state (Express Edition), you are not eligible for Citrix Support or maintenance.
 In addition, the following features are restricted and require a license: